Haoming99/DiffGrasp/README.md

 # DiffGrasp Manual
 This repository contains the implementation of our paper DiffGrasp: Diffusion-based 3D Shape Completion for Robotic Grasping.
-Our code is based on the baseline algorithm DeFRCN.

 The methods of our paper are mainly implemented in DiffGrasp/Completion/diff_models.